Jonathan Spector: West Ham United

 Spector was signed by manager Alan Pardew for West Ham United in a deal initially worth £500,000 in June 2006, ending his association with Manchester United after eight appearances.
 He made his debut for the club in the first round defeat of the UEFA Cup against Palermo in Sicily on September 28, going on to make twenty-eight appearances in all competitions in the 2006–07 season.
 Spector had initially been brought as backup to the West Ham defense, but he had an extended run of games due to injury problems and his ability to play anywhere in the back four with equal ease.
 On November 10, 2007, it was believed that Spector had scored his first professional goal, in the 5–0 away win at Derby County.
 However, this was later credited as an own goal by Derby's fellow American international Eddie Lewis.

 He missed most of the 2008–09 season due to injuries, but following the departure of Lucas Neill, Spector played in 27 of a possible 38 games in the 2009–10 season.
 Many of his appearances that year came at left-back, despite being a right footed player.
 When Gianfranco Zola left, new manager Avram Grant began deploying Spector in the midfield.
-He scored his first goals for West Ham and first in English soccer, scoring twice in a 4–0 home win over former club Manchester United in the League Cup on November 30, 2010.
+He scored his first goals for West Ham and first in English football, scoring twice in a 4–0 home win over former club Manchester United in the League Cup on November 30, 2010.
 He scored his first Premier League goal in the 2–2 draw away to Everton later that season.
 Spector was released by West Ham in June 2011.